MetaMask/metamask-extension/docs/confirmations.md

 We recommend the use of a `try finally` block to ensure the flow is ended even if an error is thrown.

-In rare scenarios where an approval flow is initialised within another approval flow, the popup will remain open until the parent approval flow has been ended.
+In rare scenarios where an approval flow is initialized within another approval flow, the popup will remain open until the parent approval flow has been ended.

 #### Example